Sure, you could pick up a box of pancake mix at the store, but homemade pancake mix is easy and inexpensive to make.

 - Don’t be hasty.
 That first pancake almost always fails for everyone, because most of us don’t wait quite long enough for the skillet to heat thoroughly.
 To know if yours is ready, hold your hand two inches above the surface — it’s ready when you can keep your hand there longer than 2 seconds but not longer than 5.

 - Adjust the heat often.
 Once you start cooking pancakes, later batches will cook faster as your pan continues to build heat.
 Turn the temperature down and add oil or butter as needed, always using your hand to perform the griddle-check test above before starting a batch.

 Pancake Flavors and Shapes

 Create fun shapes.
-Use pancake rings to make fancy designs, or pour the batter into a squeeze bottle to make freestyle shapes.
+Use pancake rings to make fancy designs.
+(I like this set).
+Or, pour the batter into a squeeze bottle to make freestyle flapjacks.
 It’s a great way to get kids smiling in the morning — something that’s not always easy to do!

 Stir in fun flavors.
-You can also make pancakes extra-special by stirring 1 cup of berries, sliced bananas, chocolate chips (white or dark), colorful sprinkles, powdered cinnamon, coconut flakes, or even crumbled bacon into the batter.
+You can also make pancakes extra-special by stirring in some berries, sliced bananas, chocolate chips (white or dark), colorful sprinkles, powdered cinnamon, coconut flakes, or even crumbled bacon into the batter.

 Homemade Pancake Mix